Do you know the Yesterday Today and Tomorrow plant? You may know it as the Brunfelsia plant – Brunfelsia grandiflora or Brunfelsia pauciflora.

 Originating from Brazil, Brunfelsia grows in light woodland and thickets.
-It can reach up to 10′ feet and can spread up to 12′ feet.
+It can reach up to 10′ feet tall and can spread up to 12′ feet wide.
 When grown in the landscape Yesterday Today and Tomorrow is grown more as a small shrub or bush.

 It’s grown mainly to its fragrant, sweet smelling flowers.
 In fact, the species Brunfelsia pauciflora – the species name, “bonodora,” in Latin, means ‘sweet-smelling’.
 Plant Brunfelsia close to your home, deck or patio to enjoy the flowers and fragrance!

 The name Brunfelsia comes from a German monk, Otto Brunfels and it is often misspelled as Brunsfelsia.

 The common name Yesterday Today and Tomorrow comes from the flowers which changes from one day to the next.
 The flower begin with blooms of violet colors, then change to pale lavender and then white.

 The flowers appear on end of long stems which open singly.
 Under favorable conditions a plant can bloom all year round.

 Growing Yesterday Today and Tomorrow Plants In The Garden

 Once you experience the Brunfelsia flowering it will become a favorite in your garden as it brings a romantic touch to the space.